 The training took place in an excellent atmosphere and aroused a lot of interest, the questions were numerous and the practical work very motivating.

-All the people who came with their laptop were able to implement the practical work by exploring the database and the existing maps.
+All the people who came with their laptops were able to implement the practical work by exploring the database and the existing maps.
 The generation of new maps was only possible for the trainers because some necessary software was missing on the laptops of the participants.

 The coordinates or denominations of certain villages of the rural commune could in particular be rectified by the participants on the database.